 The definition is for "wanton" as a verb, but it is used as an adjective in the example sentence.
 "Wanton" usually has a sexually loose connotation, and although Shakespeare often includes sexual puns, that would not fit here, since Gloucester is focused on his miserably helpless state by comparing young boys' killing of flies to the gods' playing with human lives.

-As flies to wanton boys are we to the gods;
+wanton boys are we to the gods;